maiahirsch/maiahirsch.github.io/docs/lab7.md

 \Sigma_z = \begin{bmatrix} \sigma_3^2 \end{bmatrix} = \begin{bmatrix} 400 \end{bmatrix}
 $$

-For the Kalman Filter to work well, you will need to specify your process noise and sensor noise covariance matrices.
-Try to reason about ballpark numbers for the variance of each state variable and sensor input.
-Recall that their relative values determine how much you trust your model versus your sensor measurements.
-If the values are set too small, the Kalman Filter will not work, if the values are too big, it will barely respond.
-Recall that the covariance matrices take the approximate following form, depending on the dimension of your system state space and the sensor inputs. sig_u=np.array([[sigma_1**2,0],[0,sigma_2**2]]) //We assume uncorrelated noise, and therefore a diagonal matrix works. sig_z=np.array([[sigma_3**2]])

 3. Implement and test your Kalman Filter in Jupyter (Python) To sanity check your parameters, implement your Kalman Filter in Jupyter first.
 You can do this using the function in the code below (for ease, variable names follow the convention from the lecture slides).